Darwin's frog: Coloration

 The upperparts of this species are variably colored in brown or green.
 Some brown individuals may have weakly defined V-shaped markings on the back, have central upperparts that are distinctly lighter brown than the flanks, or have whitish front limbs.
 Females are typically brown and tend to stay on substrates that match this color.
 Males are far more variable and occur on a wider range of substrates; in particular, brooding males often are often partially or completely green above.
 The throat is brownish and the remaining underparts are black with large white blotches in a pattern that is unique to each individual.
 In captivity, male R. darwinii have been shown to change color.
 These frogs that were initially brown changed to green over a year.
 This change in color is believed to be due to the green color of the environment these frogs were kept in.

 Habitat and distribution

-Darwin's frog is found in Chile and Argentina.
+Darwin's frog is found in Chile and Argentina at elevations as high as 1350 meters above sea level.
 R. darwinii is mainly found in the Valdivian Temperate Rain Forest which covers parts of both Chile and Argentina.
 In Chile, its range extends from Concepción Province to Palena Province and in Argentina from Neuquén Province and Río Negro Province.
 It is found in glades and forested areas at altitudes of up to about 1100 m above mean sea level, in bogs and near slow-moving streams, and in a variety of vegetation types.
 It appears that a mixture of grassland, mossy areas, coarse woody debris, and young trees and bushes in a mature native forest provides its optimum habitat requirements.
 Short vegetation increases the retention of water while decreasing the temperature of the soil and providing concealment from predators.
 The population is fragmented and this frog has poor dispersal ability.